-New seasons of Jessica Jones start… when?
+New seasons of Jessica Jones starts sometime in 2017… when?
 We like this show!

 Robert Taylor, Katee Sackoff, Lou Diamond Phillips

 We LOVE this show and are so glad Netflix picked it up and continued it!
 Yea for Season 5!
-We’ll probably watch when more have “hit” Netflix so we can watch two Episodes in a row.
+We’ll watch those Episodes when we run out of new shows to watch this year.

 NEW/RECENTLY or about to be seen on Cable and Network TV